Improved Approximation Algorithms for Matroid and Knapsack Median Problems and Applications: A simple 8-approximation algorithm via LP-rounding

 Observe that $\Rc$ is the intersection of the matroid polytope for $M$ with the matroid base polytope for the partition matroid defined by the $S_j$ sets for $j\in D'$.
 This polytope is known to have integral extreme points.
 Similar to Step II, we define a linear function $H(z)=\sum_i f_iz_i+\sum_{k\in D}A_k(z)$, where

+Here, $A_k(z)$ is a proxy for $k$'s assignment cost chosen suitably so that: (a) for an integer $\ty\in\Rc$, $A_k(\ty)$ yields an upper bound on $k$'s assignment cost (see Lemma~\ref{intbnd}); and (b) $A_k(\hy')$ is at most $2d'_k\hC_k$ (see Lemma~\ref{rhsbnd}).
 Since $\Rc$ is integral, we can find an integer point $\ty\in\Rc$ such that $H(\ty)\leq H(\hy')$.
 This yields an integer solution $(\tx,\ty)$ to the instance with client set $D$, where we assign each client $j\in D'$ to the unique facility opened from $S_j$, and each client $k\in D\sm D'$ either to $i_1(k)$ if it is open (i.e., $\ty_{i_1(k)}=1$), or to the facility opened from $S_{\ctr(k)}$.
 In Lemma~\ref{intbnd} we prove that the cost of this integer solution is at most $H(\ty)$, and in Lemma~\ref{rhsbnd} we show that $H(\hy')$ is at most twice the cost of $(\hx,\hy)$ and hence, at most $6\cdot\OPT$ (by Lemma~\ref{half}).
 Combined with Lemma~\ref{cldm}, this yields Theorem~\ref{mmedthm}.

-\begin{lemma} The cost of $(\tx,\ty)$ is at most $H(\ty)$. \end{lemma}
+\begin{lemma} The cost of $(\tx,\ty)$ is at most $H(\ty)\leq H(\hy')$. \end{lemma}

 \begin{proof} Clearly, the facility opening cost is $\sum_i f_i\ty_i$, and the assignment cost of a client $j\in D'$ is $\sum_{i\in S_j}d'_jc_{ij}\ty_i$, which is exactly $A_j(\ty)$.
 Consider a client $k\in D\sm D'$ with $\ctr(k)=j$.
 If $\ty_{i_1(k)}=0$, then the assignment cost of $k$ is $d'_k\sum_{i\in S_j}c_{ik}\ty_i$ which is equal to $A_k(\ty)$.
 If $\ty_{i_1(k)}=1$, then the assignment cost of $k$ is $d'_kc_{i_1(k)k}$.
 If $i_1(k)\in S_j$, then $A_k(\ty)=d'_k\sum_{i\in S_j}c_{ik}\ty_i\geq d'_kc_{i_1(k)k}$, and otherwise $A_k(\ty)=d'_k\bigl(\sum_{i\in S_j}c_{ik}\ty_i+c_{i_1(k)k}-c_{i_2(k)k}\bigr)\geq d'_kc_{i_1(k)k}$ since $i_2(k)$ is the second-nearest facility to $k$, so every facility in $S_j$ is at least as far away from $k$ as $i_2(k)$. \end{proof}